Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Sampling the MDM in the discrete and the continuum

 \subsubsection{\texorpdfstring{$\R$}{R}-trees and their encoding}

 The continuum analogue of discrete trees are given by $\R$-trees.
-A survey paper on $\R$-trees can be found in \cite{legallRandomTreesApplications2005}.
+We give the basic definitions here and refer the reader to the survey paper \cite{legallRandomTreesApplications2005} for more details.
 An $\R$-tree is a compact metric space $(\cT, d)$ such that for every $a, b \in \cT$ the following two properties hold: \begin{enumerate} \item There exists a unique isometry such that $i_{a, b}(0) = a$ and $i_{a, b}(d(a, b)) = b$. \item If $q: [0, 1] \to \cT$ is any continuous map such that $q(0) = a$ and $q(1) = b$ then the image of $q$ is the same as the image of $i_{a, b}$. \end{enumerate} Let $\pathbtw{a, b}$ denote the image of $i_{a, b}$.
 This is the unique path between $a$ and $b$.

 $\R$-trees are often encoded by continuous excursions which can be seen as a continuous analogue of the height function of a tree.
 Let $f: [0, \sigma] \to [0, \infty)$ be a continuous excursion, meaning $f$ is continuous, $f(0) = f(\sigma) = 0$ and $f(x) > 0$ for all $x \in (0, \sigma)$.
 Using $f$ we can define a pseudo-metric